 Balsamic Vinegar: It adds a deeper savory flavor to the dish and the vinegar’s acid helps to balance the natural sweetness of the carrots.
 If balsamic vinegar isn’t your thing, they’re also tasty drizzled with our small batch dijon vinaigrette or Italian salad dressing.

 Fresh Herbs: A sprinkle of chopped parsley adds a pop of color and brightness.
 Fresh thyme leaves, oregano, chives, or finely chopped carrot tops are good options too.

 How Long Should I Cook My Carrots?

-Similar to roasting brussels sprouts and asparagus spears, the cooking time will depend on how thick/large your carrots are.
-Smaller carrots usually take about 15 to 20 minutes while larger carrots can take longer, about 25 to 30 minutes.
+Smaller carrots usually take about 15 to 20 minutes.
+While larger carrots can take longer, about 25 to 30 minutes.